 High-cost short-term loans (HCST) , as their title suggests, are loans designed to be repaid over a short term.
 Loan amounts generally range from £200 to £1000, often with repayment terms of up to 6 months.

 HCST loans sit at the pricier end of the scale and should be considered for use only as a last resort.
 If you are thinking of a HCST loan be sure to compare your options first and be absolutely positive you can afford the repayments before you apply.

 Pricing and things to watch out for

 When looking for a small loan, prices can vary substantially.
 It is, therefore, crucial to compare your options before applying as it will have a dramatic effect on the total you’ll repay.
 Your credit file will also affect which loans are available to you.
-The best rates are reserved for those with good credit.
-If you have bad credit and try applying for these rates it is highly likely you will be declined.
-This will not do your credit file any favours and will make it increasingly difficult to get accepted for the best rates in the future.
-If you do have bad credit, it’s worth checking out our bad credit loan comparison table.
+The best rates are reserved for those with good credit .
+If you have bad credit and try applying for these rates, it's highly likely you will be declined.
+This won't do your credit file any favours and will make it increasingly difficult to get accepted for the best rates in the future.

 Criteria will vary from product to product, but as with any personal loan, you need to make sure that you're a UK resident, you are over 18, have a UK bank account, a valid Debit card and as with all loans, you’ll need to be able to convince the lender that you'll be able to afford repayments on a loan that you take out.

 Due to the varying types of lenders that offer small loans, prices vary substantially across the market.
 It’s therefore, key to be savvy and compare your options first.
-If you have bad credit, check out our bad credit comparison tables as applying for the best rates will only result in you being declined.
+If you have bad credit, it's best to look into bad credit loans, as applying for the best rates will only result in you being declined.
 As always before applying for finance, make sure you can afford the repayments - if you have any doubt then don't apply.